 These are called “third-party” lawsuits because you are suing a party other than your employer or the workers’ compensation insurance provider.

-Third-party lawsuits are the only means of obtaining full and fair financial compensation for the medical costs and other damages you suffered, including compensation for the pain, suffering and other costs not directly associated with your medical expenses.
-After you file your workers’ compensation claim, make sure you speak with your attorney about the circumstances of your accident.
+Third-party lawsuits are a beneficial means of obtaining more full, fair and complete financial compensation for the medical costs in the past and future, for full lost earnings and lost wage potential, and for the pain, suffering and lost enjoyment of life.
+After you file your workers’ compensation claim, make sure you speak with your attorney about the circumstances of your accident to fully explore 3rd party claims available.

 At Smith Feddeler & Smith, we can make sure you receive the workers’ compensation benefits you are entitled to, as well as represent you in your third-party personal injury claim.